-Note: The CE# "Don't Care" feature may simplify the system interface, which allows controller to directly download the code from flash device, and the CE# transitions will not stop the read operation during the latency time.
+- Note 1: The CE# "Don't Care" feature may simplify the system interface, which allows controller to directly download the code from flash device, and the CE# transitions will not stop the read operation during the latency time. - Note 2: The Address cycle is four for 1Gb.